liranmao/Spatial_multi_omics/README.md

 ## Data analysis
 ### Preprocessing
  Next Generation Sequencing (NGS) was performed using the Illumina NovaSeq 6000 sequencer (paired-end 150 bp mode).
-In Data_preprocessing folder, the folders with the name starting with Snakemake_* is the code for preprocessing different modality.
-The input for the preprocessing pipeline is raw fastq data with read 1 contains the genome sequences and read 2 contains the spatial Barcode A and Barcode B.
+In the Data_preprocessing folder, directories beginning with Snakemake_* contain the code for preprocessing different modalities.
+The preprocessing pipeline utilizes raw FASTQ data as input, where Read 1 comprises genomic sequences, and Read 2 contains the spatial barcodes, specifically Barcode A and Barcode B.

 **The preprocessing pipeline we developed using Snakemake workflow management system is in the Data_preprocessing folder.
 After putting the input files in the correct directory, to run the pipeline, use the command:**